Murphyyork/Lambda-Project/README.md

 In computer science's evolution, the late 1950s marked a pivotal point with John McCarthy's development of Lisp at MIT.
 This language, inspired by Alonzo Church's λ-calculus, showcased the practical implementation of theoretical computational concepts on von Neumann computers.
 The creation of Lisp machines at MIT's AI lab further materialized λ-calculus in hardware form.
 While adapting to changing computing architectures, Lisp evolved, integrating functional and traditional programming aspects, symbolizing the adaptability and potential of functional languages in advancing computational theory.

 Writing a λ-calculus program might at first sight seem like a fairly simple task, as it only consists of substitution and reduction of λ-terms.
 However, the difficulty lies in understanding the λ-calculus as an abstract machine and writing a program that works for even the most complex λ-terms.
+The λ-calculus, however simple, has a wide range of capabilities.

 ## Algorithm and Implementation